MN Camp Staff Materials

 Please clearly label all items – including luggage, bedding and clothing, as Camp Odayin is not responsible for lost items.

-- outfits / costumes for special themes (emailed in June)
+• outfits / costumes for special themes (listed separately)

-Optional items to bring: camera, journal, flashlight, decorations for your cabin, travel coffee mug (if you’ll want more coffee than what you can consume at meals).
+Optional items to bring: camera, journal, flashlight, decorations for your cabin, travel coffee mug (if you want more than what you can consume at meals).

 There will be a talent show!
 Feel free to bring anything that might help your cabin showcase their talents.

-Please do not bring gum, mp3 players, smart watches, money or valuables to camp.
+Please do not bring gum, smart watches, money or valuables to camp.
 We ask this of the campers as well.
 Alcohol, tobacco, drugs, pets, and weapons are strictly prohibited at Camp Odayin.

 Themed Packing List